Representation Theorems for Indefinite Quadratic Forms Revisited: Abstract

 \section{Abstract}

 The first and second representation theorems for sign-indefinite, not necessarily semi-bounded quadratic forms are revisited.
 New straightforward proofs of these theorems are given.
-A number of necessary and sufficient conditions ensuring the second representation theorem to hold is proved.
-A new simple and explicit example of a self-adjoint operator for which the second representation theorem does not hold is also provided.
+A number of necessary and sufficient conditions ensuring the second representation theorem to hold are obtained.
+A new simple and explicit example of a self-adjoint operator for which the second representation theorem fails to hold is also provided.